Ahmed-sudo-eng/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 15-groups.sql: a script that lists the number of records with the same score in the table second_table of the database 'hbtn_0c_0' in your MySQL server.

+16-no_link.sql: a script that lists all records of the table 'second_table' of the database 'hbtn_0c_0' in your MySQL server.